JohnCorby/GravityGuild2/DESIGN.md

   - nope its fine, barely useful lol
   - okay it makes u silent when moving in the air
   - okay also i prevent knockback now but its not that useful
-  - its another situational mace! like small tnt
+  - its another situational mace! like small tnt. but thats okay it works

 # hitscan weapon?
 - GOAL: the only long range weapon (bow has deviation and may get damage falloff). really hard to hit shots with no lag compensation